iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 Tags should be structured as key-value string pairs and never as a list or array.
 When implementing an even-triggered message workflow, we need to capture tags based on user activity.
 Keys should identify the action, while values can be one of several types.

-- Numbers to count actions taken.
+- Numbers to count actions taken
-- Strings for qualitative data.
+- Strings for qualitative data
-- Timestamps for time data.
+- Timestamps for time data

 #### Keys

-- Name cannot be `null` or `undefined`.
+- Name cannot be `null` or `undefined`
-- Names are case-sensitive.
+- Names are case-sensitive

 #### Values

-- Must be encoded as string data; this includes numbers.
+- Must be encoded as string data; this includes numbers
-- Cannot contain more than 300 characters.
+- Cannot contain more than 300 characters

 #### Best practices

 - Only use lowercase characters for key names.
 - Avoid special characters (`~ ! @ # $ % ^ & * ‘ { } ( ) | \ .`) in key names and value data.
-- Avoid spaces in both key names and value data.
+- Avoid spaces in both key names and value data
-- Stick to alphanumeric characters and underscores (`_`).
+- Stick to alphanumeric characters and underscores (`_`)
-- Keep it simple when modeling data tag values.
+- Keep it simple when modeling data tag values

 ### Capturing data